couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

   * Collection Manager:

-     * Added “MaxTTL” to the CollectionSpec.
+     * Added "MaxTTL" to the CollectionSpec.

-     * Added how to send “MaxTTL” to the CreateCollection uri.
+     * Added how to send "MaxTTL" to the CreateCollection uri.

 * Mar 26, 2020 - Revision #8 (by Charles Dixon)

   * Collection Manager:

-     * Change “maxTTL” to “maxExpiry”
+     * Change "maxTTL" to "maxExpiry"

   * Bucket Manager: